 Instructions

-- BLOOMING GELATIN: Pour the 1/2 cup of cold water into a stand mixer fitted with a whisk attachment.
+- Pour the 1/2 cup cold water into a stand mixer fitted with a whisk attachment.
 Sprinkle the gelatin evenly over the water and set aside to bloom (soften and absorb water).

-- STOVETOP MIXTURE: In a small heavy-bottomed saucepan, combine the sugar, corn syrup, 1/2 cup water, and salt.
+- In a small, heavy-bottomed pot, combine the sugar, corn syrup, 1/2 cup water, and salt.
 Stir together to moisten the sugar.
 Then, without stirring, bring to a boil over high heat.
-Insert a candy thermometer into the mixture, making sure it doesn't touch the bottom of the pot (this will give an incorrect reading).
-Cook the sugar syrup to 240 degrees F, (soft ball stage).
+Insert a candy thermometer into the mixture, making sure it doesn’t touch the bottom of the pot (this will give an incorrect reading).
+Cook the sugar syrup to 240°F (soft ball stage).

-- STAND MIXER: As soon as the mixture reaches 240 degrees F, remove it from the heat.
+- As soon as the mixture reaches 240°F, remove it from the heat.
 Turn the mixer on high speed and slowly stream the hot sugar mixture into the softened gelatin.
-Make sure to slowly drizzle the syrup on the sides so it doesn't splash all around and make a mess.
-Once all the syrup has been drizzled in, whip on high until it is cool to the touch, about 10-15 minutes.
-The mixture will turn from milky white to very fluffy and voluminous.
+Slowly drizzle the syrup on the sides so it doesn’t splash around and make a mess.
+Once all the syrup has been drizzled in, whip on high until it is cool to the touch, about 10–15 minutes.
+The mixture will turn from milky white to very fluffy and full.

-- FLAVOR: In the last minute or so of whipping, add in the vanilla bean paste and coconut extract.
+- In the last minute or so of whipping, add in vanilla bean paste and coconut extract.

-- CORNSTARCH/POWDERED SUGAR: While the marshmallow mixture is whipping, sift together the cornstarch and powdered sugar in a small bowl.
+- While the marshmallow mixture is whipping, sift together the cornstarch and powdered sugar in a small bowl.

-- PAN: Line the bottom of a 8x8-inch square baking pan with parchment paper and then rub the parchment paper with a little vegetable oil.
+- Line the bottom of a 8×8-inch baking pan with parchment paper, then rub the parchment paper with a little vegetable oil.
 Sprinkle a few tablespoons of the cornstarch-powdered sugar mixture evenly across the parchment.

-- TRANSFER: When the marshmallow mixture has thickened and cooled, scrape it into the prepared baking pan and smooth it out with a spatula dipped in water.
-Be prepared -- the mixture is extremely sticky!
-Dust the top with a few tablespoons of the cornstarch-powdered sugar mixture (don't use it all).
-Make sure all parts of the marshmallow cool completely, and then tightly wrap the pan with plastic wrap.
+- When the marshmallow mixture has thickened and cooled, scrape it into the prepared baking pan and smooth it out with a spatula dipped in water.
+Be prepared—the mixture is extremely sticky!
+Dust the top with a few tablespoons of the cornstarch-powdered sugar mixture (don’t use it all).
+Make sure all parts of the marshmallow cool completely, then tightly wrap the pan with plastic wrap.
 Let it sit overnight at room temperature.

-- CUT THE MALLOWS: The next day, run a paring knife along the sides of the baking pan and invert the marshmallow slab onto a cutting board.
-Peel off the parchment and use a sharp knife (dipped in hot water and then dried off) to cut the marshmallow into cubes about 1-ยฝ inches square (5 rows by 5).
-Dip the knife in hot water and dry it off before every slice for easiest slicing.
+- The next day, run a paring knife along the sides of the baking pan and invert the marshmallow slab onto a cutting board.
+Peel off the parchment and use a sharp knife (dipped in hot water and dried off) to cut the marshmallow into cubes about 1-1/2 inches square (5 rows by 5).
+Dip the knife in hot water and dry it off before each slice for easiest slicing.
 Toss each cube in the remaining cornstarch-powdered sugar mixture to coat.

 Nutrition